-Exhibit 3 is submitted by the property owner and farmer of the 410 acres southwest of the subject property.
+Exhibit 3: Written testimony from Walter Miller, a property owner and farmer of the 410 acres southwest of the subject property.
 Their objections to the applications include noise, visible mining cavities in the hillsides, trucks traveling all times of the week with visible stockpiling areas, land values, and recreational impacts.